-Walking is a fundamental and basic movement of life, and what better way to exercise your body for free?
+Walking is a fundamental movement of life, and what better way to exercise your body for free?
 No expensive equipment or membership is required, just plain and simple walking.
 Here are some of the benefits of walking and tips to remember before setting out on your walk.

-Walking to keep your bones healthy
+keep your bones healthy

 Low bone density becomes more prevalent in Canadians over the age of 50.
 Over 2.3 million Canadians have osteoporosis, a condition characterized by low bone density.
 Regular weight-bearing exercise, like walking, every day can help maintain bone density and prevent levels from decreasing.
 Bone growth is stimulated by loading the skeletal system, such as during exercise.
 When we stop loading the skeletal system, including our spines, bone density reduces.

 Additionally, if you are living with osteoporosis, walking may be a great low-impact exercise for you.
 A brisk walk every day will keep you moving and exercising without creating additional stress on your spine.